Cost of Living in Brownsville, TX: A Detailed Economic Overview

-Discover the true cost of living in Brownsville, TX.
-With a median home value of $122,400, this border city offers exceptional affordability for residents.
+Discover the true cost of living in Brownsville, TX, where a median home value of $122,400 offers unmatched affordability in the Rio Grande Valley.

 Brownsville at a Glance